Unique Candidate Identifier (UCI)

 If you're making entries through EDI, your management information system (MIS) should be able to create a UCI automatically or find out a student's existing UCI.
 It goes in positions 60-72 in the entries and amendments detail record.

-If you're making entries in e-AQA, you'll need to create a UCI manually using the guide below.
+If you're making entries in Centre Services, you'll need to create a UCI manually using the guide below.

 How the UCI works